ANU-Exercise/ScrapingOLX/README.md

 <center><img src="https://github.com/agunggnug/PricePredict_ScrapingOLX/blob/master/Pictures/Screen%20Shot%202020-06-03%20at%2009.51.11.png?raw=true" alt="" width="950" height="550"></center>

 ##### The Result
-After doing web scraping processes, I have extracted around 1440 items which meet with our requirements.
+After doing web scraping processes, it turns out I need more than 100 loops to get existing data and more than one scraping process.
+I have extracted around 1440 items which meet with our requirements.
 The web scraping process is availabe <a href="https://github.com/agunggnug/PricePredict_ScrapingOLX/blob/master/Scraping%20OLX.ipynb">here</a>.
 So, the next process is data cleaning and exploratory data analysis (EDA).

 # Data Cleaning and EDA